 Note: The Drug Formulary is continually reviewed and revised.
-We reserve the right to update this list at any time.
+We reserve the right to update this list per formulary guidelines.
 For the most up-to-date information about our Drug Formulary, visit our website at www.kp.org/feds/wa-options.